ascrnet/Joy2Bplus/README.md

  - More than 40 [games](https://github.com/ascrnet/Joy2Bplus/wiki/Games) are available and growing in the future
  - Only the joystick needs to be modified by adding a resistor for each button added
- - Compatible with some sega gamepad to use two buttons
+ - Compatible with some SEGA gamepad to use two buttons
  - For developers it can be emulated from Altirra by configuring a custom joystick
  - Modifications of some commercial joysticks are also available
  - A test program is provided for proper testing of all buttons